Table of Contents

 Just as significantly, while businesses must still meet stringent requirements to be eligible for loans from credit unions, obtaining approval for funding may be easier than being approved for a loan from a more traditional source.
 The reason is: Credit unions’ underwriting process is typically less involved and entails fewer steps than the underwriting process used by other lenders.

 On the flip side of these benefits, credit unions have traditionally been less aggressive than their traditional bank counterparts in implementing technology that improves the customer experience.
 However, the tides are beginning to turn on this front.

 For example, some credit unions are adding mobile and online banking capabilities that give business customers real-time, 24/7 access to their account information.
-Such technology also enables users to pay bills from suppliers online, as well as to collect payments in similar fashion and, if they have more than one account, to transfer funds from one account to another.
+Such technology also enables users to pay bills from suppliers online, as well as to collect payments in a similar fashion, and, if they have more than one account, transfer funds from one account to another.

 Electronic signature (e-signature) capture technology is also beginning to make its mark in credit unions.
 This technology is a boon to credit unions because it enhances security and decreases the burden of hard copy document storage and retention.
 However, it plays an even more significant role in upping the customer service ante.
 Electronic signatures reduce wait times during customer visits to branches.

 With electronic signature capture technology in place, businesses (and again, consumers) can also handle document signing remotely, eliminating the need for them to come to the bank to sign documents at all.
 If documents are being signed at a branch, customer service representatives can spend less time in the back room duplicating documents and more time engaging with credit union members during the signing process.